Area codes 937 and 326: History

 Area code 937 was created in a split of Ohio's original NPA for the southwestern part of the state (area code 513) on September 28, 1996.
 At the time, literature promoting the new area code took advantage of the fact that the digits of 937 spell out "YES" on a standard telephone keypad.

 As of April 2018, projections by the North American Numbering Plan Administrator expected that telephone exchanges ("central office codes") would be exhausted for area code 937 by the third quarter of 2020.
 For mitigation, on July 3, 2018, area code 326 was planned to overlay the 937 area.
 The area code translates to DAO as in "DAyton, Ohio", on the alphanumeric dial pad.
-Beginning August 10, 2019, subscribers were encouraged to practice ten-digit dialing for local calls within the area code.
-On February 8, 2020, traditional seven-digit dialing ended, and on March 8, 2020, area code 326 was activated.
+Beginning on August 10, 2019, subscribers were encouraged to practice ten-digit dialing for local calls within the area code.
+On February 8, 2020, traditional seven-digit dialing ended, and area code 326 was activated a month later.